 - University of Arizona National Leadership Counsel

-- One of two women on the 26 person panel that voted for the 2014 MMQB AWARDS
+- One of two women on the 26 person voting panel for the MMQB NFL AWARDS

 - Alex can be seen and heard in the video games Madden 09 and Madden 10.

-- Alex’s writing has been published in a variety of places including this article about her all female fantasy football league on NFL.COM. http://www.nfl.com/fantasyfootball/story/0ap1000000226958/article/ladies-fantasy-football-is-much-easier-than-you-think
+- Alex’s writing has been published in a variety of places including Inc.com and this article about her all female fantasy football league on NFL.COM. http://www.nfl.com/fantasyfootball/story/0ap1000000226958/article/ladies-fantasy-football-is-much-easier-than-you-think